ViniNeder/IMC_Calculator/README.md

 # IMC_Calculator
-Use to calculate your IMC and check if you need to worry about your own weight
+Use to calculate your IMC and check if you need to worry about your own weight.
+The program respond in portuguese